bryance-oyang/websocket_ctube/README.md

 # WebSocket Ctube
-`websocket_ctube` is a barebones, header-only library to enable a high performance C/C++ program to share its data with webpages in real-time while actively running (a threaded, non-blocking WebSocket broadcast server).
+`websocket_ctube` is a barebones, header-only library to enable a high performance C/C++ program to share its data with webpages in real-time while actively running (it is a simple non-blocking WebSocket broadcast server).

 Call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
 The main C/C++ program thread can continue to run while